Muse-haut/Miyo/README.md

 - **IA integrated**: Active when you mention *Miyo* or reply to his messages.
 - **Specific reactions**: Reacts to certain words and media types.
-- **Reaction "feur"**: When someone ends a sentence with “what”, the bot automatically responds “feur”.
+- **Reaction "feur"**: When someone ends a sentence with “quoi”, the bot automatically responds “feur”.

 ## 🛡 5 - Bot moderation
 Miyo has an integrated moderation system, with the following restrictions: